dagraham/plm-dgraham/README.md

 #### 1. Create the project file

-Invoke *plm* with the `-p`, create project, switch:
+Start *plm*, if necessary, and use the *project* command:

-        ~ % plm -p
+        command: p

 Then follow the on-line prompts to enter the project information.
 This information will be stored in a new file in the projects directory, `<project_name>.yaml`, where `<project_name>` is the name you provide for the project.
 A short name that sorts well and is suggestive is recommended, e.g., `2022-4Q-TU`.

 #### 2. Request players' availability dates

 With the project file created, the next step is to request the "can play" dates from the players.
-To do this, invoke *plm* with the `-q`, query players, switch:
+To do this start *plm*, if necessary, and use the *ask* command:

-        ~ % plm -q
+        command: a

 You will be advised to open your favorite email application and create a new, empty email.
 You will then be prompted to select the relevant project.
 Tab completion is available to choose the project you created in the previous step.
 When you have selected the project, you will then be advised that the relevant email addresses have been copied to the system clipboard.
 Paste these into the "To" section of your new email and then press *return* in *plm* to continue.
 You will next be advised that the relevant subject has been copied to the system clipboard.
 Paste this into the "Subject" section of your email and again press *return* in *plm* to continue.
 You will finally be advised that the body of the request email has been copied to the system clipboard for you to paste into your email.
 When you are satisfied with the result, you can send the completed email.

 #### 3. Enter player "can play" responses

-As you receive responses, you can invoke *plm* with the `-e`, enter responses, switch to record them:
+As you receive responses, you can start *plm*, if necessary, and use the *record* command:

-        ~ % plm -e
+        command: r

 Again you will be prompted to choose the relevant project with tab completion available.
 This begins a loop in which you can choose a player using tab completion and then enter the player's response to the "can play" dates query.
 The response for a player can be 'all', 'none', 'nr' (no response) or a comma separated list of dates using the month/day format.
 Asterisks can be appended to dates in which the player wants to be listed as a sub, e.g., '10/4, 10/18*, 10/25' for can play on 10/4 or 10/25 and might be able to subsitute on 10/18.
 This process continues until you enter a 'q' to end the loop and, if changes have been made, indicate whether or not you would like to save them.
 This entry process can be repeated as often as you like until you are satisfied that all responses have been correctly entered.

 #### 4. Process responses to create the schedule

-Invoke *plm* with the `-s`, schedule, switch after all player responses have been received and recorded.
+Start *plm*, if necessary, and use the *schedule* command when you are satisfied that all player responses have been received and recorded.

-        ~ % plm -s
+        command: s

 Again, you will be prompted to choose the relevant project using tab completion.
-The schedule will be processed and added to the project file with no need for further input.
+The schedule will be processed and added to the project file without further input.

 #### 5. Deliver the completed schedule to the players

-This step involves invoking *plm* with the `-d`, deliver, switch.
+This step involves the *deliver* command.

-        ~ % plm -d
+        command: d

 As with the process for requesting "can play" dates, this prompts for the relevant project and then successively copies 1) the email addresses, 2) the subject and 3) the schedule itself to the system clipboard so that each can be pasted in turn into an email to be sent to the relevant players.